 Try moisture-wicking undergarments.
 They keep you fly and dry when you’re flying high (after running to catch your flight)!

 You’ll appreciate this tip when you have to run to catch a connecting flight.

 4. Talk to a Stewardess – Look at your watch and if you know you’re cutting it close, ask for help.
 Your flight attendants might have a way to expedite getting you off and onto your connecting flight.
 Make sure to thank them fast!

 5. Speaking of Time, Know How Long You Have To Make Your Connecting Flight – Keep track of time.
 It doesn’t matter how; just do it!

-6. Book Your Flight With Time to Spare – Check over your itinerary prior to finalizing it.
+6. Book Your Flight With Time to Spare – Check your itinerary before finalizing it.
 If you see that you only have 30 minutes between flights, try changing it.
-Missing a connecting fight is sometimes the airline’s fault, but it’s worth it to check their plans for you.
+Missing a connecting flight is sometimes the airline’s fault, but it’s worth it to check their plans for you.

 Don’t trust them!

 I just ran across Charlotte’s airport and almost knocked over a group of children and a nun in the process.
 I’m moderately drenched in my sweat at the moment.
 The only saving grace is I have a row of seats to myself, so no one has to sit near me.

 You cannot, I repeat, CANNOT, trust the airlines to plan your itinerary!